Intex vs Bestway Above-Ground Pools 2024 Comparison: Which Brand is Better?

 1. Fast Set

 The Bestway Fast Set pools are comparable to the Intex Easy Set pools.
-They are also made of three-ply material that is a layer of polyester mesh laminated between two PVC layers.
+They are also made of three-ply material, which is composed of a layer of polyester mesh laminated between two PVC layers.
 They have an inflatable air ring around the top to hold the sides up.
-They are available in the following sizes:

 2. Steel Pro Max